5 Triggers Of Hair Loss And The Products To Treat It - A Blog By DS Health Group

 You Don't Have To Accept Hair Loss

 Some types of hair loss are temporary.
-Addressing the underlying cause for slow hair growth can often cause it to come back.
-However, the most common type of hair loss (age-related and genetic) will not resolve itself without help.
+Failing to address the underlying cause for slow hair growth can often cause it to come back.
+However, the most common type of hair loss for men (age-related and genetic) will not resolve itself without help.

 Furthermore, even with temporary types of hair loss, such as telogen effluvium, it may not be clear whether the problem is acute or chronic right away.
 If it is a chronic issue, the hair loss is likely permanent or long-lasting.